 She also recently coordinated the organizational and planning activities for the NATO summit in Chicago, acting as director of the NATO Host Committee as an executive “on loan.”
 Prior to joining The John Buck Co., Ms. Healey built a strong public sector career during which she earned a reputation for bringing together private and public leaders.
 In 2009, she was appointed as president of Chicago 2016, in which she was responsible for leading Chicago’s bid for the 2016 Summer Olympics.
 She also held several senior leadership positions for the City of Chicago under the administration of Richard M. Daley, most recently acting as Mr. Daley’s chief of staff.
 She earlier served as commissioner of the City’s Department of Planning and Development, overseeing more than $1 billion of combined investments into the city’s economic development programs and projects.
 Ms. Healey is widely credited with the successful implementation of more than 110 tax-financing districts and a myriad of projects, including improvements for the Chicago Transit Authority, infrastructure investment, a new schools program and significant private sector development.
 Ms. Healey’s previous experiences also include time as a principal at Perkins + Will, a leading corporate, commercial and civic architecture firm.
 Ms. Healey has a Bachelor of Arts degree in economics and political science and a Master of Public Administration degree from Kansas State University in Manhattan, Kansas.

-Robert J. Hombach is corporate vice president and chief financial officer of Baxter.
-He joined Baxter in 1989 and has served in a number of finance positions with increasing responsibility in the planning, manufacturing, operations and treasury areas.
-Prior to his current role, he served as corporate vice president and treasurer.
+Robert J. Hombach is executive vice president, chief financial officer and chief operations officer at Baxalta, a biopharmaceutical company.
+Prior to his current role, he worked at Baxter for more than 25 years in a variety of roles, including corporate vice president and chief financial officer.
 Mr. Hombach also served as vice president of finance, Europe and vice president of corporate planning, where he led several enterprise-wide initiatives and served as a member of the Baxter strategy team.